 Relevant Facts.
 On July 16, 2004, the Special Master entered a report that adopted and modified in part the Subflow Technical Report, San Pedro River Watershed, prepared by ADWR in March 2002.
 On September 25, 2005, the Gila River Adjudication Court entered an order, which approved ADWR's report in large part.
-Several parties filed Petitions for Interlocutory Review with the Arizona Supreme Courts, which has not yet acted on the petitions.
+Several parties filed Petitions for Interlocutory Review with the Arizona Supreme Courts, which denied the petitions on May 22, 2007.
+Pursuant to the Adjudication Court's September 25, 2005 order, ADWR is in the process of mapping the subflow zone for the San Pedro River watershed.